lspahija/torchestrator/README.md

 - `./gradlew bootRun` (with JDK 15) or run in an IDE like IntelliJ IDEA
 - get next proxy port with `GET localhost:8080/port`

-A sample HTTP client proxying requests via Tor instances can be found in `torchestrator/src/main/kotlin/com/alealogic/torchestrator/client/ExampleClient.kt`
+A sample Kotlin HTTP client proxying requests via Tor instances can be found in `torchestrator/src/main/kotlin/com/alealogic/torchestrator/client/ExampleClient.kt`

+A sample Python client can be found in `torchestrator/python/example_client.py`